vatsal770/project-MOS-Fluid_Dynamics/README.md

 ---

 ## Dataset Visualizer (Notebook)
-We have included a Jupyter Notebook to help understand the data visually.
+I have included a Jupyter Notebook to help understand the data visually.

 ---